devfans/redis-session/README.md

 ## Flask

-Please not `httpOnly` for flask session cookie is not well implementated in this project yet.
+Please note `httpOnly` for flask session cookie is not well implementated in this project yet.

 ### Example
 ```
-from redis_session.flask_session import attach_session
+from redis_session.flask_session import setup_session
 from flask import Flask, request

 app = Flask(__name__)